ascend-io/ascend-community/ottos_expeditions/README.md

   - Otto will provide you with the code to update the transformation component.
 You can copy and paste the change or let Otto update the file directly for you (you just need to confirm the changes you want him to make).
   - Once the file is updated, click **Save** to save the changes.

-### 4. Build the Project
+### 4. Build & Run the Project

+As with Expedition 2, since changes have been made, we will need to rebuild the project.
+The steps have been restated here but are the same process:

+  1. Navigate to the bottom bar of your browser.
+Here, you should see a couple of items such as the build status, what branch you're on, and the last commit.
+  2. Click on the build status, which should be one of the following:
+      - `No build`
+      - `Build successful`
+      - `Build failed`
+  3. On the window that pops up, click **Build Project**.
-To build the project with the changes you made, click on the **Build Project** button from the **Build Explorer** panel.
-Once the build is complete, you can run the flow to see the results.
+  4. Once the project finishes building, click on **guide_performance_summiting_success_rates** in the **Build Explorer** panel and run the flow to see the results.
+      - In the case where the **Build Explorer** panel is not already open, click on **Show Build Panel** in the bottom right.

 ### 5. Congratulations!
-Great job!
-You've completed Expedition 3!
-Ready for your next Adventure?
+Amazing!
+You've completed Expedition 3 and on the way, made friends with Otto, your ever helpful AI assistant!
+Ready for the next adventure?

 ---